ruXlab/wmp/README.md

 * The age of Bob given in example is 59 not 51 as it was in task
 * `StrategySelector` when multiple strategies available chooses the one with minimal risk
+* For convenience and not expressed preferences the sample csv provided are located in the resources folder but it could be easily configured in the bean factory

 ### Tradeoff / room for improvements